- Applying for the F-1 or J-1 visa

 - How will you use your education when you return to your home country?

 - What are your plans after finishing the degree?

 - Who is (financially) sponsoring your education?

 The questions above are meant to give you an idea about what you may be asked and may differ from your actual interview.
 You should be able to respond to these sorts of questions in a few sentences.
 You may want to practice your responses in English with family and friends until you become comfortable.

 Recommended date for arrival in Charleston for the Spring 2015 semester is Wednesday, January 7, 2015.
 Undergraduate students who have not attended freshmen or transfer orientation should plan to arrive on Wednesday, January 7, 2015 as undergraduate freshman orientation will be held on January 8th and 9th.

 Travel to Charleston

 As you begin to make plans for your travel to Charleston, you may find the following information helpful.
 Charleston can be reached easily by bus, train or commercial airline from major ports of entry such as New York, Washington DC, Miami, Atlanta, Charlotte, Los Angeles or San Francisco.
 The city is also served by the Greyhound bus company.
 Several major airlines serve Charleston such as Delta, US Air, and United.
 The airport is only a few minutes from the College of Charleston campus by taxi.
 Taxi/Shuttle service is also available from the railroad and bus station.

-Residence Halls (on campus dormitories) open on Friday, August 16th at 12pm.
+Residence Halls (on campus dormitories) open on Wednesday, January 7, 2015.